ViktorBarzin/Website/content/about-me.md

 - Webhook handler service to allow remote events triggering such as from events originating from GitHub, DockerHub etc.
 - Wireguard VPN instance to have secure access to all the rest.

-If [the blog section](/blog) I occasionally blog about interesting issues and how I overcame them.
+In [the blog section](/blog) I occasionally blog about interesting issues and how I overcame them.

 Happy reading!
 Hope you enjoy :-)